sunfounder/elite-explorer-kit/docs/source/arduino_start/06_basic_further_syntax.rst

-Commment ``//``
+Comment ``//``
 ---------------

-Commment is the part of the sketch that the compiler ignores.
+Comment is the part of the sketch that the compiler ignores.
 They are usually used to tell others how the program works.

 If we write two adjacent slashes in a line of code, the compiler will ignore anything up to the end of the line.